xqi1337/viu/CONTRIBUTIONS.md

     git push origin feat/my-new-feature
     ```

-9.  **Submit a Pull Request:** Open a pull request from your branch to the `master` branch of the main FastAnime repository.
+9.  **Submit a Pull Request:** Open a pull request from your branch to the `master` branch of the main Viu repository.
 Provide a clear title and description of your changes.

 ## Setting Up Your Development Environment